-a.
-The Master Plan-required setback, stepped height, and additional landscaped buffer are in direct response to the neighbor's concerns with compatibility, and were established by both the case history and Master Plan process.
+The Master Plan-required setback, stepped height, and additional landscaped buffer are in direct response to the neighbor's concerns with compatibility and were established by careful consideration of both the case history and Master Plan process.
 The proposed development adheres to these recommendations.
 Thus, the proposed development is compatible with the existing neighborhood.